 Little Way Children's Foundation is constructing a fully accredited Technical Nursing School in Chalco, Mexico, for the benefit of the Sisters of Mary World Villages for Children at the Villa de las Ninas Girlstown School helping girls from the poorest regions of Mexico.
 Many would not otherwise have access to higher education or a path out of poverty.

-More than 3,200 girls from some of the most impoverished communities in Mexico are given a rare opportunity to attend an all-girls full-time residential education and care program in Chalco.
-Many come from families who survive by selling goods on the streets or scavenging landfills.
+More than 3,200 girls from some of the most impoverished communities in Mexico are given a rare opportunity to attend a tuition-free, all-girls full-time residential education and care program in Chalco.
 These girls face serious risks, including gang violence, domestic abuse, human trafficking, and the drug trade.

 The school provides housing, nutrition, health care, mental health services, religious formation, and a full academic curriculum.
 Students study language, chemistry, physics, calculus, computer science, and the arts.
 They graduate with a high school equivalency and vocational training in trades such as accounting, culinary arts, electronics, and fashion.